High Voltage Direct Current

 Albert Hull (General Electric)

-Albert Hull (GE) developed the thyratron, and used it on an experimental HVDC line near Mechanicville, NY in 1936.
-Meanwhile in Nazi Germany engineers were making great advances in the field as well.
+Albert Hull (GE) developed the thyratron, and used it on an experimental HVDC line near Mechanicville, NY in 1936, meanwhile in Nazi Germany engineers were making great advances in the field as well.

 After the war companies like ASEA (today ABB) and Siemens were ahead in development and they developed the first HVDC lines to cross waterways like that between Sweden and Denmark.
 There was more of a market for HVDC in Europe and Japan since HVDC could deliver power under long waterways when AC could not.
 ASEA had also employed some of the original German HVDC pioneers after the war, giving them an advantage over competition.
 General Electric also was involved in making HVDC systems but exited the business in the 1980s.